intentor/adic/README.md

 ## <a id="features"></a>Features

-* Binds transient types, singleton instances, factories, game objects and prefabs.
+* Binds types, singleton instances, factories, game objects and prefabs.
 * Instance resolution by type, identifier and complex conditions.
 * Injection on constructor, fields and properties.
 * Can inject multiple objects of the same type.